 Storage and transport of hydrogen in form of Ammonia is technology receiving more attention but, compare to previous two less established.
 Research to reduce energy consumption of the process is ongoing

 Liquid organic hydrogen carrier is still in the research phase, but might form an alternative technology in future,.

-Figure 5 below visualizes options for storage and transport depending on the status of Hydrogen.
+6 below visualizes options for storage and transport depending on the status of Hydrogen.